canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-and-configure-samba/install-and-configure-samba.md

 ## Overview
 Duration: 1:00

 A Samba file server enables file sharing across different operating systems over a network.
+It lets you access your desktop files from a laptop and share files with Windows and macOS users.

 This guide covers the installation and configuration of Samba on Ubuntu.

 ### What you'll learn
 - How to set up a Samba file server
+- How to share files across a local network

 ### What you'll need
 - Ubuntu 16.04 LTS